All about Carers Payment for aged care

 Because carers need care too, the Australian Government provides three avenues for carers to access financial support:

-The Carers Payment
+The Carer Payment

 This is a fortnightly payment that helps cover basic living costs.
 It is for people who are unable to fully support themselves via substantial paid employment because they provide constant care for someone in their home.

-The Carers Allowance
+The Carer Allowance

 This is a fortnightly income supplement to help with the additional costs of caring for someone, on top of basic daily living costs.

-The Carers Supplement
+The Carer Supplement

 To access these financial supports, the person being cared for must: